Thomas Parker murder: Man jailed for horseshoe attack

 Kirkpatrick Virgo attacked 24-year-old Thomas Parker on a platform at Reading station after a journey on 30 July.

-Reading Crown Court heard it followed an argument between the pair after one of the 42-year-old defendant's friends was told to turn their music down.
+Reading Crown Court heard it followed an argument between the pair after one of the 42-year-old's friends was told to turn their music down.

 Virgo, from Slough, was found guilty of murder and has been sentenced to 21 years and 123 days in prison.